Siouxsie Sioux: Legacy

-Siouxsie has been praised by artists of many genres.
+Siouxsie has influenced artists of many genres.
 She had a strong impact on two trip-hop acts.
 Tricky covered 1983's proto trip-hop "Tattoo", to open his second album Nearly God, and Massive Attack sampled "Metal Postcard (Mittageisen)" on their song "Superpredators (Metal Postcard)" for the soundtrack to the film The Jackal.

 Other acts have covered Siouxsie's songs.
 Jeff Buckley performed "Killing Time" several times; he first recorded it during a radio session for WFMU in 1992.
 LCD Soundsystem recorded a cover of "Slowdive" for the B-side of "Disco Infiltrator", which was also released on Introns.
 Santigold based her track "My Superman" on the music of "Red Light".
 In 2003, the Beta Band sampled "Painted Bird" on a track titled "Liquid Bird" on their Heroes to Zeros album.
 Red Hot Chili Peppers performed "Christine" at the V2001 festival and introduced it to their British audience as "your national anthem".
 "Christine" was also revisited by Simple Minds.
 Indie folk group DeVotchKa covered "The Last Beat of My Heart" at the suggestion of Arcade Fire singer Win Butler in 2007.
-The Weeknd sampled "Happy House" on the 2011 song "House of Balloons / Glass Table Girls", which he later performed at the 2021 Super Bowl LV halftime show.
+The Weeknd sampled "Happy House" on the 2011 song "House of Balloons", which he later performed at the 2021 Super Bowl LV halftime show.

 Morrissey said that "Siouxsie and the Banshees were excellent.
 They were one of the great groups of the late 70s, early 80s".
 In 1994, discussing modern bands, he also stated: "None of them are as good as Siouxsie and the Banshees at full pelt.
 That's not dusty nostalgia, that's fact".
 Another member of the Smiths, Johnny Marr, said: "Really my generation was all about a guy called John McGeoch, from Siouxsie and the Banshees.
 He was a great player".
 Marr hailed McGeoch for his work on Siouxsie's single "Spellbound".
 Marr qualified it as "clever" with "really good picky thing going on which is very un-rock'n'roll".
 Radiohead also cited McGeoch-era Siouxsie records when mentioning the recording of "There There".
 Their singer, Thom Yorke, said: "The band that really changed my life was R.E.M. and Siouxsie and the Banshees ...".
 "My favourite show I ever saw then was Siouxsie and she was absolutely amazing. ...
 She's totally in command of the whole audience".
 Yorke added that she "made an especially big impression in concert, she was really sexy but absolutely terrifying."
 Sonic Youth singer and guitarist Thurston Moore named "Hong Kong Garden" as one of his 25 all-time favourite songs, and declared: "she possesses one of the great voices of our generation".